Slicer/Slicer/Docs/user_guide/modules/dicom.md

 - **Patient list**: shows patients in the database.
 Studies available for the selected patient(s) are listed in study list.
 Multiple patients can be selected.
 - **Study list**: shows studies for the currently selected patient(s).
 Multiple studies can be selected.
 - **Series list**: shows list of series (images, structure sets, segmentations, registration objects, etc.) available for selected studies.
-- **Load**: click this button to load currently selected loadables into slicer.
+- **Load**: click this button to load currently selected loadables into Slicer.
 - **Loaded data**: shows all content currently loaded into the scene, which can be displayed in viewers by clicking the eye icon

 ![](https://github.com/Slicer/Slicer/releases/download/docs-resources/module_dicom_basic_rev02.png)